 We will use the balance of the net proceeds to repay a portion of our outstanding borrowings under our Bank Facility with Fifth Third Bank.
 Our Bank Facility consists of a \$20 million revolving line of credit and two term notes in the amount of \$2.4 million and \$5 million, respectively.
 We used approximately \$6.7 million of our outstanding borrowings in February of 2007 to finance our purchase of the assets of Effox.
 The balance of our outstanding borrowings under our Bank Facility was used for general corporate purposes.
-The revolving line of credit bears interest at LIBOR plus 2.25%.
+The revolving line of credit bears interest at LIBOR plus 2% and the term notes bear interest at LIBOR plus 2.25%.
 As of April 25, 2007, we owed an aggregate of \$17.9 million to Fifth Third Bank under the revolving line of credit and the term notes.
 Pending the use of the net proceeds, we intend to invest the net proceeds in short-term interest-bearing, investment-grade securities.